ifad/chronomodel/README.md

 ## History manipulation

 History objects can be changed and `.save`d just like any other record.
+They cannot be deleted.

+## Upgrading

+ChronoModel currently performs upgrades by dropping and re-creating the views that give access to current data.
+If you have built other database objects on these views, the upgrade cannot be performed automatically as the dependant objects must be dropped first.

+When booting, ChronoModel will issue a warning in your logs about the need of a structure upgrade.
+Structure usually changes across versions.
+In this case, you need to set up a rake task that drops your dependant objects, runs ChronoModel.upgrade! and then re-creates them.

+A migration system should be introduced, but it is seen as overkill for now, given that usually database objects have creation and dropping scripts.

 ## Running tests